Natko Zrnčić-Dim

-Born in Zagreb, SR Croatia, SFR Yugoslavia, Zrnčić-Dim's best World Cup result is second place in a super combined, achieved on 30 January 2011 in Chamonix, France.
+Born in Zagreb, Zrnčić-Dim's best World Cup result is second place in a super combined, achieved on 30 January 2011 in Chamonix, France.
 Compatriot Ivica Kostelić won that race, his seventh of the month, and marked the first time that Croatians finished first and second in a World Cup race.
 Zrnčić-Dim incurred shoulder injury in a super-G at Beaver Creek in early December 2012, which ended his 2013 season.
 Through mid-January 2014, he has five World Cup podiums, all in combined events.
 He is one of rare downhill specialists who was able to qualify into second run of slalom.
 He has done it three times; all were in Wengen, having best result of 18th place in 2010.

 In 2019 he announced his retirement from active competing, due to unsuccessful comeback after injury in November 2016.
 His last World Cup race was a combined in Bansko on 22 February 2019.
 Since the start of 2019/20 season, he coaches Rea Hraski to prepare for the 2019 Winter Deaflympics.